jnichols-git/matcha/docs/CORS.md

 # Cross-Origin Resource Sharing (CORS)

 When requesting resources from a remote server, browsers typically require the server to describe the conditions under which a request may access those resources.
-This is called Cross-Origin Resource Sharing. `router` has some tools built in to help you handle CORS requests, if it's required for your application.
+This is called Cross-Origin Resource Sharing. `matcha` has some tools built in to help you handle CORS requests, if it's required for your application.

 ## How CORS Works